vscode-restructuredtext/docs/articles/background.rst

 What is Esbonio?
 ----------------
-Esbonio is a language server that builds upon Sphinx engine.
-It provides very important functionalities for VSCode extensions such as live preview and IntelliSense.
+Esbonio project develops a VS Code extension as well as a language server that builds upon Sphinx engine.
+It provides very important functionalities such as live preview and IntelliSense.

 Related Resources
 -----------------